ephemeral-laboratories/dozenal-minecraft/README.md

 The Code
 --------

-This repository contains the source for a single mod, which is to provide support for rendering the additional Unicode characters.
+This repository contains a resource pack which adds the missing glyphs to Minecraft's font, both to the standard font and the legacy Unicode page.

 It is also used as a central point to keep track of the project as a whole.

 The bulk of the actual changes are in the relevant repository for each respective change.